As flu season starts, Dr. Doni Wilson advises on natural approaches to protecting yourself against those nasty winter viruses.

 Be sure to set up an account at DrDoniStore.com in order to access all products and if you’d like to set up an auto shipment so that your favorite products arrive on schedule without you having to do anything, and with a discount.

 To stay in touch and receive my next article in your email box, feel free to sign up for my e-newsletter here.
-I’ll also send you a quick guide to recovering from stress for free.
+I’ll also send you a free ebook about recovering from stress.

 28th September 2016